steeelydan/sync-party/README.md

 -   Listen to a podcast together
 -   Listen to the radio together, just like the old times, they say
 -   Listen to an audiobook with your Australian boyfriend
--   Make party in the literal sense.
-Useful when it isn't feasible to meet in real life, COVID-19 I'm looking at you 😠 Just fire up a Zoom/Jitsi/what-have-you session, put headphones on, turn up some music and go for it.
+-   Make party in the literal sense! 🤘 Useful when it isn't feasible to meet in real life, COVID-19 I'm looking at you 😠 Just fire up a Zoom/Jitsi/what-have-you session.
+Put headphones on.
+Turn up some music.
+Go for it!
 -   Annoy your friends with your latest recordings
 -   Review your recordings with your producer / manager
 -   Present your films to your friends
 -   Discuss your films with the team.
 Make sure everyone's on the same page - even the same split second this time.
--   Listen to the 20k tracks on your hard drive you collected before Spotify, in random fashion
+-   Listen to the 20k tracks on your hard drive, in random fashion
 -   Watch something in a foreign language & learn together
 -   Watch a coding tutorial in sync with a coworker & improve your skills
 -   Watch a cooking tutorial and do your deeds once in each kitchen